A walk through Aston

 Handwoven Photographic Tapestry

-Commission with Arts Council Collection and Birmingham Museum and Art Gallery
+Residency with Arts Council Collection and Birmingham Museum and Art Gallery

 Inspired by many of the tapestries in the hall, this piece is brought together with photographs from in and around Aston hall as well as the surrounding area of Aston.
 As we come to understand the relevance of the hall, it’s history and the stories carved into the wall, we forget the significance of current day Aston and its imbedded culture.
 With help from visitors and community residents, Nilupa Yasmin uses her Artist residency to create this hand woven tapestry.
 Many locals who have lived in Aston for many years have never visited the hall.
 Although in the centre, it has become an isolated place from it’s inhabitants.
 The message behind this piece becomes a way of allowing the outside to be a part of the inside.